Fives56/ngx-table-craft/projects/ngx-table-craft/README.md

 # NgxTableCraft

 `ngx-table-craft` is a component for _Angular 18_ that generates _dynamic tables_ using `Bootstrap`.
-It does this through a configuration object `configs` and an array of objects `objs`
+It does this through a configuration object `configs` and an array of objects `data`

 ## Installation

 To install the library, use npm:

-npm install ngx-table-craft --save
+npm install ngx-table-craft

 ## Basic Usage